emqx/cloud-docs/en_US/data_integration/microsoft_sql_server.md

 1. Click **New Rule** in Rules area or click the New Rule icon in the **Actions** column of the connector you just created.

-2. Enter the rule matching SQL statement in the **SQL editor**.
+2. Enter the rule-matching SQL statement in the **SQL editor**.
 In the following rule, we read the time when the message was reported `up_timestamp`, client ID, payload via `temp_hum/emqx` topic.
 Also, we can read temperature and humidity from this topic.

    ```sql
     SELECT